 We conduct research, draft policy, mobilize climate advocates, convene partners across sectors, and help state leaders make sense of the latest climate science.
 Our work helps Californians all over the state turn their concern about the climate crisis into action, building support for climate-friendly policies that will create a thriving, healthy California.

 We know what it takes to turn good ideas into policy.
 That’s why we launched the Climate-Safe California campaign in 2019.
-Endorsed by hundreds of businesses, elected officials, and nonprofits, and more than 1,000 individuals, Climate-Safe California offers climate solutions at the speed and scale that science demands.
+Endorsed by more than 2,000 businesses, elected officials, nonprofits, and individuals, Climate-Safe California offers climate solutions at the speed and scale that science demands.
 It’s a set of policies that would allow California to remove more climate pollution from the atmosphere than we emit by 2030 while creating thousands of jobs and building a more equitable clean energy economy.

 Our Guiding Principles

 Climate-Safe California — and all of The Climate Center’s work — is guided by three core principles.